WHERE ARE THEY NOW? The Kings Of The '90s Dot-Com Bubble

 In January 1999, GeoCities was purchased by Yahoo for $US3.57 billion.
 It was never clear whether GeoCities ever actually made money.

 Today, Bohnett is a tech investor.
-He has a stake in Fab.com, through his fund Baroda Ventures, though that investment doesn't look so promising anymore.
-He is also the vice chairman of the board of the Los Angeles Philharmonic Association and runs a social activism nonprofit called the David Bohnett Foundation.
+He has a stake in Fab.com, through his fund Baroda Ventures.
+He is also the Vice Chairman of the Board of the Los Angeles Philharmonic Association.

 Most people remember Flooz because of its confusing ads starring Whoopi Goldberg, which encouraged people to use an alternative form of credit on the internet, which they could earn via shopping at Flooz-affiliated merchants.

-Levitan went on to found Pando networks, a peer-to-peer file sharing company that was acquired by Microsoft for $US11 million last year.
-Now he's working on Live App, a mobile network for live events.
+Levitan went on to found Pando networks, a peer-to-peer file sharing company, that was acquired by Microsoft for $US11 million this year.

-On paper, govWorks was a great idea -- a website where people could go to pay parking tickets and get other local government services without having to physically go to the local courthouse.
+On paper, govWorks was a great idea -- one web site where people could go to pay parking tickets and get other local government services without having to physically go to the local courthouse.

 But the company, which had over 250 employees at its height, burned through $US60 million in venture capital and never made a dime.
-It was documented in an indie movie, 'Startup.com,' which few actually saw.
+It was documented in an indie movie, Startup.com, that few actually saw.

 Tuzman -- a Goldman Sachs alum -- went on to become president of JumpTV, a start-up focused on foreign Internet Protocol Television content.
 The company raised $US160 million in two public offerings in 2006 and 2007.
 Tuzman sold his stake and left the company.